-Twenty-eight million North Americans have osteoporosis that puts them at high risk for breaking bones.
+Everyone loses bone with aging.
+A review of 40 studies on almost 80,000 subjects found that more than 35 percent of people over 60 suffer from osteoporosis that increases risk for bone fractures and death (J Orthoped Surg and Res, Nov 13, 2021;16(669)).
 People who suffer osteoporotic hip fractures have a 20 percent chance of dying within the next year.
 If you have suffered bone fractures with minimal trauma, the odds are strong that you have osteoporosis.
 A bone density test will help you and your doctor to decide whether you are at high risk for osteoporosis and may be a candidate for drugs to strengthen bones.

-A recent study following 3648 women for eight years found that those who ate the most pro-inflammatory diets (sugar and red meat) were at increased risk for osteoporosis and bone fractures (Osteoporosis International, October 13, 2017;1-9).
-Another recent study showed that older men who ate the most dietary fiber in cereals, fruits, vegetables, nuts and beans had the least hip bone loss as they age (Journal of Bone and Mineral Research, October 13, 2017).
+• Researchers followed 3648 women for eight years and found that those who ate the most pro-inflammatory diets (sugar and red meat) were at increased risk for osteoporosis and bone fractures (Osteoporosis International, October 13, 2017;1-9).

 Get Calcium from Food, Not Pills